 CBEC continues to represent a lucrative direct-to-market avenue for SME’s across a whole range of consumer product categories.
-For clarity, we are talking about setting-up an online shop where Chinese can order unique Australian product and then shipping it to China.
-It’s counter intuitive; most of us think the opposite – Australians buying bargains online from China rather than Australians selling product online to Chinese.
+For clarity, we are talking about setting up an online shop where the Chinese can order unique Australian product and then shipping it to China.
+It’s counterintuitive; most of us think the opposite – Australians buying bargains online from China rather than Australians selling a product online to Chinese.
 However, there is a growing market for uniquely Australian products.

 Asialink Business and Food Innovation Australia Ltd (FIAL), Rod Arenas, FIAL market development manager, said e-commerce is already presenting a significant opportunity to a number of Australian companies, especially in the agrifood sector.
-A sudden tightening in import controls and introduction of a regulatory taxation regime on CBEC product by the Chinese Government earlier this year, however, had caused-industry confusion and compliance doubt for a number of Australian CBEC exporters.
+A sudden tightening in import controls and the introduction of a regulatory taxation regime on CBEC product by the Chinese government earlier this year, however, had caused industry confusion and compliance doubt for a number of Australian CBEC exporters.

 However, Australian exporters should breathe a sigh of relief with the welcome news the Chinese Government has now granted a grace period for companies to meet the new mandated requirements for pre-market approvals.
 Australian products most in demand by Chinese e-consumers are included in the positive list.

 Australian exporters are advised to register their products with Chinese authorities as early as possible before the end of the regulatory grace period on 12 May 2017.

 Still, confused and wondering what this is all about?
 Read on…

 What is CBEC?